amazon-archives/aws-mobile-react-sample/README.md

 npm start
 ```

-Click **List restaurants** at the top of the page to invoke the REST client.
+Click **List restaurants** at the top of the page to use the AWS Amplify API component.

 ## Modifying Express routes in Lambda <a name="lambdamodify"></a>